[LUM#20] A New Lease on Life for Urban Renewal

 Changing Lives

 What kind of feedback have you received from patients?
-“Some say it’s life-changing; they clearly rely on it to find motivation and take action, but other patients haven’t yet made the behavioral change—it can sometimes take a long time and may require personalized support…,” replies Maurice Hayot.
+“Some say it’s life-changing; they clearly rely on it for motivation and to take action, but other patients haven’t yet made the behavioral change—it can sometimes take a long time and may require personalized support…,” replies Maurice Hayot.
 The next step for m-Rehab: moving toward technology transfer to roll out this innovation to a wider audience.
-“Today we have all the scientific evidence to confirm that encouraging physical activity and reducing sedentary behavior is beneficial not only in the management of chronic diseases but also in prevention for everyone, and a digital solution expands the possibilities.”
+“Today we have all the scientific evidence to confirm that encouraging physical activity and reducing sedentary behavior is beneficial not only in managing chronic diseases but also in prevention for everyone, and a digital solution expands the possibilities.”

 1. PhyMedExp (UM, Inserm, CNRS)